CE marking

-The CE mark indicates that the product may be traded freely in any part of the European Economic Area, regardless of its country of origin.
+The mark indicates that the product may be traded freely in any part of the European Economic Area, regardless of its country of origin.
 It consists of the CE letter pair and, if applicable, the four digit identification number of the notified body involved in the conformity assessment procedure.

-Meaning
+Overview

 The CE mark on a product indicates that the manufacturer or importer of that product affirms its compliance with the relevant EU legislation and the product may be sold anywhere in the European Economic Area (EEA).
-It is a criminal offence to affix a CE mark to a product that isn't compliant or to offer such a product for sale.
+It is a criminal offence to affix a CE mark to a product that is not compliant or to offer such a product for sale.

 For example, most electrical products must comply with the Low Voltage Directive and the EMC Directive, among others; toys must comply with the Toy Safety Directive.
 (The Low Voltage Directive is about electrical safety; EMC or Electromagnetic Compatibility means the device will work as intended without interfering with, or being affected by, the use or function of any other device.)
 The CE mark indicates compliance with as many norms (directives and regulations) as apply at the time of the declaration of compliance (see below).
 In the case of electrical products, several later norms such as the Restriction of Hazardous Substances Directive (RoHS) and Waste Electrical and Electronic Equipment Directive (WEEE) are relevant in addition to the Low Voltage Directive and EMC Directive.
 The exact significance of the CE mark therefore depends on when it was applied to a specific unit.